BrianGelhorn/Proccess-Monitor/README.md

 # FEATURES

 * List all running processes in the system
 * Get the PID of the processes
 * Know what user launched any process
 * Check the consumption of CPU and RAM by any process
 * Get the current state of any specified process

-# USAGE
+# Usage

 `./process_monitor.sh [OPTIONS] <process_name>`

-# List all processes
+## List all processes

 `./process_monitor.sh --list`